Taxonomy

 beta-gentibiose, gluconate, meso-inositol, inulin, 2-ketogluconate, lactose, lyxose, melezitose, melibiose, raffinose, rhamnose,

-sorbitol, sorbose, xylitol & L-xylose.
+sorbitol, sorbose, xylitol and L-xylose.

 (c) Costin Stoica